Renitent lines: Envelopes of small class

 Any line set of size at most $|\cF_{\lambda}|\lambda$ is contained in an algebraic envelope of class at most $\lceil\sqrt{2 |\cF_{\lambda}|\lambda}\rceil-1$.
 Indeed, a $3$-variable homogeneous polynomial $h$ of degree $d$ has $\binom{d+2}{2}$ coefficients.
 For any point $P\in \PG(2,q)$, the condition that $h$ vanishes at $P$ is equivalent to a linear equation for these coefficients.
 If $\binom{d+2}{2}$ is larger than the size of a point set $\cS$, then there is a non-trivial solution for the homogeneous system of equations which corresponds to the condition that the points of $\cS$ are zeroes of $h$.
 In Theorem \ref{regular}, we show that no matter of the size of $\cF_{\lambda}$, with some conditions on the renitent lines we can always construct an envelope of class $\lambda$ containing all renitent lines with slope in $\cF_{\lambda}$.
 The results of this section will rely on the Newton--Girard formulas.

 From now on, we coordinatize the projective plane $\PG(2,q)$ with homogeneous coordinates over $\GF(q)$ in such a way that the line at infinity is $[0:0:1]$, while the $X$- and the $Y$-axes are $[0:1:0]$ and $[1:0:0]$, resp.
 The direction $(d)$, where $d\in\F_q$, means the point $(1:d:0)$ on the line at infinity.
-The {\em slope} of the affine lines incident with $(d)$ is $d$.

 Later in this section, we will be able to remove the condition $|\cE_{\lambda}|\leq q$ from Theorem \ref{regular}, see Remark \ref{slightgen}.